-So it's not just the Son who helps us.
-The Holy Spirit does too.
-But since they are different persons, they help in different ways.
+So the Son helps us, yes.
+And how?
+By the ministry of the Holy Spirit whom He promised and sent.
+They are one, but since they are different persons, they help in different ways.
 How does the Spirit help us?
-Here's one way, verse 26, "But the Counselor, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you."
+Here's one way, verse 26, "But the

+Counselor, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you."

 The Spirit helps us by teaching us.
-"I don't know how to love that hard to love sister in Christ!"
-Here.
-I'll show you how, says the Spirit, as He uses His Word to teach us.
+This is so personal.
+So when you find yourself thinking, "I don't know how to love that hard to love sister in Christ!", the Spirit responds, "Here.
+I'll show you how."
+And He uses His Word to teach us, and strengthen us, and work through us to manifest a Christlike response.